Three Clearances and a Wedding

 Two years later events were to take place in their remote part of the world which would prompt headlines in newspapers around the country, including the Times of London.
 Questions would be asked in the parliament at Westminster.
 The events would come to the attention of Queen Victoria herself, and would even be reported by Karl Marx in his book Das Kapital. [note 15]

 In 1843 a process was started to evict tenants from Strathcarron.
 They were eventually evicted by force in May 1845.
 80 of them ended up taking shelter in the graveyard of the church at Croick.
-A reporter from London Times witnessed the eviction and wrote two articles for the paper: one a few days before the eviction deadline and one afterwards.
+A reporter from London Times witnessed the eviction and wrote three articles for the paper: one a few days before the eviction deadline, one afterwards and a third on his return the following year.

 Quoting from the second Times article: